 The Honors College provides academically talented students in all majors with an enriched academic and social environment that enhances their college experience.

 This site includes information regarding hotels in close proximity of each Mason campus.
-The official hotel and conference of George Mason University is The Mason Inn located on the Fairfax Campus.

 This site provides information about the various housing application processes, descriptions of the on-campus student residences, contact information for Housing and Residence Life staff, how to submit maintenance tickets for the residence halls, information for camps and conferences seeking summer housing, and information about employment opportunities with the Office of Housing and Residence Life.